-- Holding termly meetings to evaluate any implemented reasonable adjustments. - Incorporating a pastoral support plan. - Carrying out strengths and difficulties questionnaire. - Identifying pupils' unmet needs through the Common Assessment Framework. - Using an internal or external specialist. - Enabling a pupil to have a reduced timetable. - Ensuring a pupil can have somewhere quiet to spend lunch and breaktimes.

-Implementing a system whereby pupils can request to leave a classroom if they feel they need time out.

-- Temporary late starts or early finishes. - Phased returns to school where there has been a long absence. - Small group work or on-to-one lessons. - Tailored support to meet their individual needs.
+- Holding termly meetings to evaluate any implemented reasonable adjustments. - Incorporating a pastoral support plan. - Carrying out strengths and difficulties questionnaire using the Attend Framework - Identifying pupils' unmet needs through the Common Assessment Framework. - Using an internal or external specialist. - Enabling a pupil to have a temporary reduced timetable. - Ensuring a pupil can have somewhere quiet to spend lunch and breaktimes. - Implementing a system whereby pupils can request to leave a classroom if they feel they need time out. - Temporary late starts or early finishes. - Meet and greet at the school gate with a trusted adult - Phased returns to school where there has been a long absence. - Small group work or on-to-one lessons. - Tailored support to meet their individual needs.